Real Life Connections: The Respective Journeys of Two Actalent Engineers in the Medical Device Industry

 Karishma Patel has seen the real-life connection between her work and something bigger.
 It happened while she was talking to a family friend who’d undergone successful knee replacement surgery.

 Alex Watson has seen the bigger connection in his work, too.
-He made the realization in a maternity unit.
+He made the realisation in a maternity unit.

 Alex is an electrical engineer (B.S.
 Electrical Engineering, North Carolina State University, 2016; M.S.
 Electrical Engineering, North Carolina State, 2017).